ReactiveX/reactivex.github.io/documentation/subject.markdown

 </p><p>
  Because a Subject subscribes to an Observable, it will trigger that Observable to begin emitting items (if that Observable is “cold” — that is, if it waits for a subscription before it begins to emit items).
-This can have the effect of making the resulting Subject a &ldquo;hot&rdquo; Observable variant of the original “cold” Observable.
+This can have the effect of making the resulting Subject a “hot” Observable variant of the original “cold” Observable.
 </p>
 <h4>See Also</h4>
 <ul>
+ <li><a href="http://davesexton.com/blog/post/To-Use-Sbject-Or-Not-To-Use-Subject.aspx">To Use or Not to Use Subject</a> from <cite>Dave Sexton&#8217;s blog</cite></li>
  <li><a href="http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#Subject"><cite>Introduction to Rx</cite>: Subject</a></li>
  <li><a href="http://rxwiki.wikidot.com/101samples#toc44"><cite>101 Rx Samples</cite>: ISubject&lt;T&gt; and ISubject&lt;T1,T2&gt;</a></li>
 </ul>